Immunisation medical exemptions

 The valid reasons for immunisation medical exemptions are either:

-- natural immunity – in your professional opinion, your patient doesn’t need a vaccine because they have a natural immunity to the disease, which means they don’t need to get that vaccine to be considered up to date with their vaccinations.
+- natural immunity – if your patient doesn’t need a vaccine because they have a natural immunity to the disease they don’t need to get that vaccine to be considered up to date with their vaccinations.

 There are only 2 absolute medical contraindications that apply to all vaccines:

 - anaphylaxis following a previous dose of the relevant vaccine

 - anaphylaxis following any component of the relevant vaccine.

 These are not valid medical reasons for an immunisation medical exemption: